cwfparsonson/cwfparsonson.github.io/_projects/7-network_traffic_generation_tool.md

 {% include image.html url="/images/projects/network_traffic_generation_tool/num_nodes_num_edges_paper_dists.png" description="Histogram distribution for the number of nodes (operations) in the real and synthetic TensorFlow job graphs." %}

 <br/><br/>
-This is just one of many encounters of distribution-related limitations networking researchers face when reading, reproducing and benchmarking against literture results; fragments of information that describe parts of the data which are difficult to piece together into a dataset which accurately mimics the real/original data.
-Is there a way that we can make this process quick and easy?
+This is just one of many encounters of distribution-related limitations networking researchers face when reading, reproducing and benchmarking literture results; fragments of information that describe parts of the data which are difficult to piece together into a dataset which accurately mimics the real/original data.
+How we can make this process quick and easy?

-##

 </div>

+## A Visual Tool for Distribution Shaping

+## End-to-End Network Traffic Generation

 ### References